willymcallister/willymcallister.github.io/_articles/linearity.md

 The scaling property can be drawn like this,

 ![Scaling test]({{ site.baseurl }}{% link i/linearity_scaling.svg %}){: .centered :}

-<p class="caption">If the two outputs are equal then function $f$ has the scaling property and it is a linear function.</p>
+If the two outputs are equal then function $f$ has the scaling property and it is a linear function.
+{: .caption :}

 #### Tripler
 {:.no_toc}